FarkostInteractive/VerdantPage/Documentation/QuickStart.md

 ![On the left, a screenshot showing the dropdown menu for creating assets.
 Verdant > VerdantType is selected.
 On the right, a screenshot of the VerdantType inspector](Media_GettingStarted/VerdantTypeCreation.png "VerdantType creation")

-**If you need a starting point or just want to modify one of the built-in types you can create a duplicate in your project.** Select the VerdantType in question and scroll all the way down in its inspector to the button “Duplicate VerdantType”.
+**If you need a starting point or just want to modify one of the built-in types you can create a duplicate type from it in your project.** Select the VerdantType in question and scroll all the way down in its inspector to the button “Duplicate VerdantType”.
 Click it, then choose a name and select a path.

 ![Screenshot showing the bottom of the VerdantType inspector.
 There is an arrow pointing to a button that says "duplication"](Media_GettingStarted/VerdantTypeDuplicateButton.png "VerdantType duplication button")